Working with QuickBooks and LGL

 This is often the approach prospective customers most want to take.
 It's nice to enter gift data into your donor management system quickly so you can get your acknowledgment letters out within 48 hours.
 The issue with this approach, though, is that QuickBooks doesn't accept a regular Excel file or CSV file.
 The data must be in a very specific format.

-Fortunately, there are companies that specialize in transforming spreadsheets into a format that can imported into QuickBooks.
+Fortunately, there are companies that specialize in transforming spreadsheets into a format that can be imported into QuickBooks.
 The Intuit Marketplace lists a number of software providers.

 One that looks quite good is Transaction Pro Importer.
 Look for the importer for either QuickBooks or QuickBooks Online.